Mexibús Line 3

-The Mexibús Line III (also stylized in Arabic numbers as 3) is a bus rapid transit (BRT) line in the Mexibús system.
+The Mexibús Line 3 (also stylized in Roman numbers as III) is a bus rapid transit (BRT) line in the Mexibús system.
 It was the third line to be built and the second to be opened.
 It operates between Chimalhuacán, in the State of Mexico and Pantitlán metro station in Iztacalco and Venustiano Carranza, in Mexico City.
 It was inaugurated by the governor of the State of Mexico, Eruviel Ávila on 30 April 2013 with 29 stations.
 Another station was opened in 2019.
 In 2023, an extension was added from Chimalcuacán Municipality to Chicoloapan de Juárez.
 It is 23 km long.
 The line operates with 85 articulated buses.

 Stations

 There are four service variations provided on Pantitlán–Chimalhuacán.
 The Acuitlapilco–Central de Abasto route has a different type of service and stations layout: